ViniZap4/NLW-eSports-mobile/README.md

 - On root repository run `expo install` for install node modules;
 - run `expo start` to start dev aplication.

-you can run with a simulator or a physic device if that has expo installed [Expo go](https://expo.dev/client) installed.
+you can run with a simulator or a physic device if that has [Expo go](https://expo.dev/client) installed.